 On Remembrance Day, we remember all those who died or suffered serving our country during conflicts.
 The 11th November 2018 marks the 100th anniversary of the Armistice that ended the First World War.

-This historic occasion will be commemorated with a major event from 4pm on Saturday 10 November at Memorial Park in Gympie.
+This historic occasion was commemorated with a major event from 4pm on Saturday 10 November at Memorial Park in Gympie.

-This project will acknowledge our region’s history and the significant contribution of Queenslanders in the campaign for their courage, integrity, resilience, mateship, teamwork, duty and sacrifice.
+This project acknowledged our region’s history and the significant contribution of Queenslanders in the campaign for their courage, integrity, resilience, mateship, teamwork, duty and sacrifice.

-- Screening of five short film documentaries (produced for the project)
+- Screening of five short film documentaries (see links below)

-- Three of the town's iconic building will be lit up with red themed evening illuminations and art projections
+- Three of the town's iconic buildings were lit up with red themed evening illuminations and art projections

-- Three purpose built light boxes installed in Memorial Park that will project a Q100 Anzac Digital Collection of images from the Gympie region
+- Three purpose built light boxes installed in Memorial Park that projected a Q100 Anzac Digital Collection of images from the Gympie region

-- A big band musical performance and regionally formed choir
+- A big band musical performance by Gympie High School

 - An ephemeral art installation of poppies made by the community